Omodayo/Kickstarter-analysis/README.md

 # Kickstarter-analysis
-Performing analysis on kickstarter data to uncover trends
 ## Project Overview
 ### Backgroud and Purpose
 Louise is an up and coming playwright with a new play named "Fever".
 Louise is looking for a way to fund this play by starting a crowd funding campaign.